Latest TRP Ratings: Kumkum Bhagya & YRKKH Climb Up The TRP Chart; TKSS Is Back On Top 20 Slot!

 KKK 8 & Lil Champs

-Khatron Ke Khiladi 8 and Amul Sa Re Ga Ma Pa Little Champs have managed to retain its top two slots.
+Khatron Ke Khiladi 8 and Amul Sa Re Ga Ma Pa Little Champs have managed to retain their positions in top two slots.
 KKK 8 tops the TRP chart with 3.3 ratings, while Lil Champs has occupied the second slot with 3.0 TRP ratings.

 Kumkum Bhagya & Kundali Bhagya

 Kumkum Bhagya has climbed up the TRP chart.
 The show has managed to occupy the fifth place with 2.8 TRP ratings.
-Its spin-off Kundalu Bhagya has dropped down to the 8th place with 2.4 ratings.
+Its spin-off Kundali Bhagya has dropped down to the 8th place with 2.4 ratings.

 Yeh Rishta Kya Kehlata Hai

-Star Plus' popular show which had dropped down from top 5 slot is back.
+Star Plus' popular show which had dropped down from the top 5 slot is back.
 The show has managed to occupy the fifth place with 2.6 ratings.

 The Kapil Sharma Show

-Although The Kapil Sharma Show is back on TRP chart, the show is still struggling to retain its top 5 slot!
+Although The Kapil Sharma Show is back on TRP chart, the show is still struggling to retain its position in the top 5 slot!
 The show has managed to grab 1.6 TRP ratings.

 Yeh Hai Mohabbatein